nancy1234nc/delta-Demo/README.md

 # delta-Demo
-This is demo for git and git hub learning
+This is demo for git and git hub learning.